Goreage/Gomoku/README.md

 English:

-In order to setup the game, please download the class files and all the thing in the file folder, and just paste them into your new java project.
+In order to setup the game, please download the class files and all the things in the file folder, and just paste them into your new java project.

 Gomoku/Wuziqi(五子棋）is a traditional Chinese abstract strategic chess game.
 I have made both multiplayer 1v1 mode and versus Ai mode for this game